Neck (music)

 The neck is the part of certain string instruments that projects from the main body and is the base of the fingerboard, where the fingers are placed to stop the strings at different pitches.
 Guitars, banjos, ukuleles, lutes, the violin family, and the mandolin family are examples of instruments which have necks.
-Necks are also an integral part of certain woodwind instruments, like for instance the saxophone.
+Necks are also an integral part of certain woodwind instruments, such as the saxophone.

 The word for neck also sometimes appears in other languages in musical instructions.
 The terms include manche (French), manico (Italian), and Hals (German).

 Guitar

 The neck of a guitar includes the guitar's frets, fretboard, tuners, headstock, and truss rod.
 The wood used to make the fretboard will usually differ from the wood in the rest of the neck.
-The bending stress on the neck is considerable, particularly when heavier gauge strings are used (see Strings and tuning), and the ability of the neck to resist bending (see Truss rod) is important to the guitar's ability to hold a constant pitch during tuning or when strings are fretted.
+The bending stress on the neck is considerable, particularly when heavier gauge strings are used, and the ability of the neck to resist bending is important to the guitar's ability to hold a constant pitch during tuning or when strings are fretted.
 The rigidity of the neck with respect to the body of the guitar is one determinant of an instrument's quality.
 Conversely, the ability to change the pitch of the note slightly by deliberately bending the neck forcibly with the fretting arm is a technique occasionally used, particularly in the blues genre and those derived from it, such as rock and roll.
 The shape of the neck's cross-section can also vary from a gentle curve to a more pronounced "V" shape.
-(On steel string guitars the fretboard is typically gently rounded across its width.
-On classical guitars the playing surface of the fretboard is generally flat.)
+(On steel string guitars, the fretboard is typically gently rounded across its width.
+On classical guitars, the playing surface of the fretboard is generally flat.)

-Marker dots (see Inlay (guitar)) on the face of the fretboard of modern guitars are usually placed at frets 3, 5, 7, 9, 12 (double dot to indicate the octave), 15, 17, 19, 21, 24 (double dot to indicate the second octave).
+Marker dots on the face of the fretboard of modern guitars are usually placed at frets 3, 5, 7, 9, 12 (double dot to indicate the octave), 15, 17, 19, 21, 24 (double dot to indicate the second octave).
 It's also common that there are marker dots on the "upper" side of the neck, near the edge of the fretboard, where the player can easily see which fret they are on.
 Sometimes the dots are replaced with bars, the octave positions having a wider bar.
 Classical guitars almost never feature position markers, especially on the fretboard's face, whereas electric guitars usually do.
 This is due to several factors: